CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 ### Limiting the Items Included

 1. Navigate to the "/assets/data/" directory, and open the "timelinejs.json" file.
-2. You will need to edit the first line of the document so that it limits the collection:
+2. You will need to edit the first line of code (below the front matter) so that it limits the collection:
     - limit the timeline to only include those items that are images:
 ```
 {% raw %}{%- assign items = site.data[site.metadata] | where_exp: "item","item.format contains 'image'" -%}{% endraw %}